 Do ELDs Require Ongoing Maintenance and Updates?

 Yes, ELDs require regular maintenance and compliance updates.
-Fleet managers and drivers should routinely check for manufacturer-provided updates and follow maintenance guidelines for efficient ELD operation.
+Fleet managers and drivers should routinely check for updates and follow maintenance guidelines for efficient ELD operation.

 Can ELDs Integrate with Fleet Management Software?